mozes/partner-api-docs/sections/user.md

 ## Get Subscribed Projects

-`POST /v1/user/get_subscribed_projects` - Get array of projects/lists that the given user is subscribed to.
+`/v1/user/get_subscribed_projects` - Get array of projects/lists that the given user is subscribed to.

 ### Request Parameters